 How is iliopsoas tendonitis diagnosed?

-Your sports medicine physician can often diagnose iliopsoas tendonitis or snapping hip based on your symptoms and with an examination of the hip.
+Your sports medicine physician can often diagnose iliopsoas tendonitis based on your symptoms and with an examination of the hip.
 Imaging (x-ray and MRI) is generally not required.

 How is iliopsoas tendonitis treated?

 In mild cases, iliopsoas tendonitis may be treated with activity modification and anti-inflammatories or a cortisone injection.
-In more severe cases, snapping hip is treated at arthroscopy by removing the inflamed tissue and releasing the tendon so that catching no longer occurs.
-Keep in mind that some people have snapping without pain and that we generally do not intervene in this case.
+In more severe cases, it may be treated with arthroscopy to remove the inflamed tissue and release the tendon so that catching no longer occurs.
+In cases where snapping occurs without pain, we generally do not intervene.